mliq/challenge_accepted_10_17_16/README.md

 # Challenge Accepted

-- Create an HTML form with equal number of lines HTML, CSS, and JS.
+Create an HTML form with equal number of lines HTML, CSS, and JS.

+### Author: Michael Liquori